/ Obtaining the Example

 we produced a University of Louisiana at Lafayette style file.

-file, as an example of a properly formatted dissertation.
-Click here to get a *.zip file containing the LaTeX source files for the dissertation
+here to get a *.zip file containing the LaTeX source files, to be used

 - Extract the *.zip file.